logzio/logz-docs/_source/user-guide/live-tail/index.md

   and then click **Apply**.
   Click a filter to edit it,
   or click <i class="li li-x"></i> on that filter to remove it.

+#### Troubleshooting

+In case you encounter the following error when trying to use Live Tail:

+`Error: The amount of logs you've asked to tail is too large, please refine your filter.
+[6429]`

+It indicates that the buffer is running at high speed, and the browser can't process and display the data.
+Refine your search using filters as shown in the previous section to resolve it.
+If you've added filters but still encounter an issue when running Live Tail, contact the [Logz.io Support team](mailto:help@logz.io) for additional help.